fat

 Some fat cells are inherited whereas others develop throughout life.

 Even though you’re still growing within your mom, your body begins to store fat.
 Then, throughout puberty, your body begins to take on the contours of an adult’s.
-At this point, weight increase is possible.
+At this point, a weight increase is possible.

 Your ‘genetic fat’ may be measured in part by your body mass index (BMI).

 The body mass index (BMI) is the main method for measuring obesity over time (however alternative formulaic criteria exist).
 Simply divide your weight by your height to get this.
 People with a body mass index (BMI) between 25 and 30 are classed as overweight or obese.
-The BMI’s reliability as a gauge of ‘healthy’ body fat has been called into question.
+The reliability of BMI as a gauge of ‘healthy’ body fat has been called into question.
 However, it is utilised as a gauge by the WHO (World Health Organisation).

 Two mechanisms by which humans gain weight.